COVID-19 pandemic in Delaware: March 11–13

 On March 11, the Delaware Division of Public Health announced its first presumptive positive case of COVID-19 in Delaware.
 The positive case involved a man over the age of 50 in New Castle County who was associated with the University of Delaware.

 On March 12, Delaware Governor John Carney declared a state of emergency.
 This allowed for the Delaware National Guard to take precautionary actions and prepare for further response to the disease, for the state to conduct public meetings electronically, and prevented the price gouging of goods.
 Governor Carney also recommended that all non-essential public gatherings of more than 100 people be cancelled, following CDC guidelines.
 Three more positive cases of coronavirus were confirmed on March 12.
 The patients were two graduate students and a postdoctoral researcher at the University of Delaware.
 Delaware State University President Dr. Tony Allen advised all students to not return to campus until at least April 5.
 He also announced that all classes from March 18 until April 5 would take place online.

 On March 13, the Downtown Dover Partnership announced the cancellation of the St. Patrick's Day parade due to coronavirus concerns.
 Late on March 13, Governor Carney closed all Delaware Public Schools from March 16 to 27.
 In addition, the University of Delaware announced that all classes after spring break would be moved to an all-online format for the remainder of the semester.
 All University of Delaware residence halls were to be closed by March 22 at 10:00 pm.

 March 14–16

 On March 14, the Delaware Division of Public Health announced two more positive cases of coronavirus in the state.
 The two new patients were both self-quarantining in New Castle County: a woman older than 50 and a man older than 60.
-This increased the number of total positive cases in Delaware to 6.
+This increased the number of total confirmed positive cases in Delaware to 6.

-Delaware announced their seventh case in the state on March 15; the case was associated with the University of Delaware.
+Delaware announced their seventh confirmed case in the state on March 15; the case was associated with the University of Delaware.

 The Delaware Division of Public Health announced on March 16 that a woman over 50 in New Castle County was confirmed to have coronavirus.
 The total number of positive cases increased to eight in Delaware with the addition of this case.